 With all of those plant and fruit contents, it is no wonder that this serum smells so lovely – or leaves your face feeling quite so sticky!
 While it is said to give a gentle tingle as it works, Jon and I haven’t really experienced this at all.
 My skin does go pink and blotchy afterwards though so this is definitely a night-time only product.

 As it is exfoliating you must wear SPF after use and do a patch test first if you think you might react to this.
 Although it is exfoliating my very sensitive and acne inflamed skin is coping with it.
-I can see an effect from using it the morning after, looking brighter and fresher.
+I can see an effect from using it the morning after, looking brighter and fresher, like with heating system repair service.
 My skin is both oily and dry so the serum helps even this out – hydrating the dry without adding oil to my skin.
 Overall a lovely product that I will continue to use, gentle but effective but also very expensive!